AaltoSciComp/python-for-scicomp/data-visualization.rst

 drawing (in terms of abstractions, not in terms of quality) and does not provide statistical functions.

-Many libraries exist with their own strengths, it is also a matter of taste:
+Many libraries exist with their own strengths, it is also a matter of personal
+preferences:

 - `Seaborn <https://seaborn.pydata.org/>`__: high-level interface to
   Matplotlib, statistical functions built in.